 Tintagel Castle, Castle Road, Tintagel, North Cornwall, PL34 0HE Tel: 01840 770328 www.english-heritage.org.uk/tintagel

-Chysauster Ancient Village - dogs allowed on leads
+Chysauster Ancient Village - dogs allowed

 This Iron Age settlement was originally occupied almost 2,000 years ago.
 The village consisted of stone-walled homesteads known as 'courtyard houses', found only on the Land's End peninsula and the Isles of Scilly.
 The houses line a 'village street', and each had an open central courtyard surrounded by a number of thatched rooms.
 There are also the remains of an enigmatic 'fogou' underground passage.
 Dogs are welcome on leads.